 Q. What class of hotels are we staying in during the Crossroads Initiative Holy Land Pilgrimage?

-A. We are staying in deluxe hotels that are either almost new or recently renovated: The Vatican's Notre Dame Center of Jerusalem, across the street from the Old City, The Gai Beach in Tiberias, on the shore of the Sea of Galilee (2 nights) and The Seasons in Netania, which is right on the beach of Israel's beautiful Mediterranean Coast, near Tel Aviv.
+A. We are staying in deluxe hotels that are either almost new or recently renovated: The Vatican's Notre Dame Center of Jerusalem, across the street from the Old City, The Gai Beach in Tiberias, on the shore of the Sea of Galilee (2 nights) and KFAR MACCABIAH HOTEL, which is right on the beach of Israel's beautiful Mediterranean Coast, near Tel Aviv.

 After years of very low tourism, many hotels in the Holy Land are in a bad state of repair and are desperate for guests to help cash flow and raise funds to do repairs and upgrades.
 We have been careful to avoid such super low-cost establishments and select only new or recently renovated, deluxe 5 star hotels.
 Also, keep in mind that some tour operators, in an effort to cut costs, avoid paying for a hotel on the last night of the tour and arrange for the group fly with El Al Airlines which has a flight that departs at 1AM.
-We believe that even though we get up very early to catch a flight back to Newark, it is important to provide our passengers with a hotel for this final night so that they can freshen up and get some rest.
+We believe that even though we get up very early to catch a flight back to the US, it is important to provide our passengers with a hotel for this final night so that they can freshen up and get some rest before we depart for the airport.
 We don’t want people arriving exhausted back in the states!

 Q. That brings up a good point, what flights will we be taking?

 A. Click here for a downloadable sheet with the flight information. (coming soon!)
 We are flying from JFK to Tel Aviv and back direct, non-stop on Delta Airlines.
 This is much less stressful and has much less chance of being separated from your luggage than connecting through Europe, which many low-cost tours do.